 - Safety Nets: In situations where it’s not practical to use guardrails or other forms of fall prevention, safety nets can catch falling workers, reducing the impact force and, therefore, the likelihood of injury.

 - Personal Fall Protection Equipment: This can include a range of equipment, such as harnesses, lanyards, and retractable lifelines.
-It’s important that this equipment is used and used correctly – it should be regularly inspected and fitted properly, and workers need to be trained on how to use it.
+This equipment must be used and used correctly – it should be regularly inspected and fitted properly, and workers need to be trained on how to use it.

 - Restraint Systems: These systems are designed to restrain workers so they cannot reach the fall hazard.

 - Safety Training: Workers who are working at heights should receive appropriate training.
 This training should cover various topics, such as identifying fall hazards, using fall protection equipment, and understanding safe work procedures.
 Training should be ongoing to account for changes in equipment, procedures, and regulations.